opencor/opencor-developer-documentation/src/fileStructure.rst

-   ├─ downloads                 // Where the different releases of OpenCOR are stored └─ res                       // Resource files used by the documentation ext                           // Where external packages are cloned formats                       // Some sample formats for CellML export i18n                          // Internationalisation files models                        // Some sample CellML files └─ tests                     // Some test files
+   ├─ downloads                 // Where the different releases of OpenCOR are stored └─ res                       // Resource files used by the documentation ext                           // Where external packages are cloned i18n                          // Internationalisation files models                        // Some sample CellML files └─ tests                     // Some test files
-       ├─ cellml                // Some test CellML files ├─ combine               // Some test COMBINE archives ├─ jupyter               // Some test Jupyter notebooks ├─ python                // Some test Python scripts └─ sedml                 // Some test SED-ML files res                           // Resource files
+       ├─ cellml                // Some test CellML files ├─ combine               // Some test COMBINE archives ├─ jupyter               // Some test Jupyter notebooks └─ sedml                 // Some test SED-ML files res                           // Resource files
    ├─ flags                     // Images from the Printable world flags library